Last Updated on May 31, 2023 by Dave Farquhar

 Is Harbor Freight getting rid of coupons?

 The rumor in early 2021 was that Harbor Freight is getting rid of coupons, and that rumor spread like wildfire on Youtube and social media.
 And the number of coupons did indeed slow to a trickle in early 2021.
 But those eventually got replaced by a smaller number of coupons with a shorter life expectancy, and more in-store specials that don’t require coupons.
+So the rumors of Harbor Freight coupons’ demise was, as Mark Twain might say, greatly exaggerated.

 Where to get Harbor Freight coupons